Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_first_script.md

 `_init()` on every object or node upon creating it in memory, if you define this function.

+Note:
-.. note:: GDScript is an indent-based language.
+ GDScript is an indent-based language.
 The tab at the start of the line
           that says `print()` is necessary for the code to work.
 If you omit it or don't indent a line correctly, the editor will highlight it in red and display the following error message: "Indented block expected".